keithwhor/tobi-said-autocode/README.md

 This is an Autocode / Standard Library app that does exactly this.

-Click deploy to deploy it immediately from Standard Library, then open in Autocode (https://autocode.com) to make changes. :)
+Click **Open in Autocode** to modify code and authenticate against Slack, then deploy it immediately from Autocode to the Standard Library platform with a single click.